-The Sub-Fund may also invest, on an ancillary basis, in other transferable securities (including warrants on transferable securities up to 10% of the Sub-Fund's net assets), money market instruments, units of UCITS and other UCIs and deposits as described in Part III, Chapter III of the prospectus.
+The Sub-Fund may also invest, on an ancillary basis, in other Transferable Securities (including warrants on Transferable Securities up to 10% of the Sub-Fund's net assets), Money Market Instruments, units of UCITS and other UCIs and deposits as described in Part III of this prospectus.
 However, investments in UCITS and UCIs may not exceed a total of 10% of the net assets.
-Where the Sub-Fund invests in warrants on transferable securities, please note that the Net Asset Value may fluctuate more than if the Sub-Fund were invested in the underlying assets because of the higher volatility of the value of the warrant.
+Where the Sub-Fund invests in warrants on Transferable Securities, note that the Net Asset Value may fluctuate more than if the Sub-Fund were invested in the underlying assets because of the higher volatility of the value of the warrant.
+The Sub-Fund may hold bank deposits at sight, such as cash held in current accounts with a bank accessible at any time.
+Such holdings may not exceed 20% of the Sub-Fund's net assets under normal market conditions.
+Cash equivalents such as deposits, Money Market Instruments and money market funds may be used for cash management purposes and in case of unfavourable market conditions.

-With a view to achieving the investment objectives, the Sub-Fund may also use financial derivative instruments including, but not limited to, the following:
+With a view to achieving the investment objectives, the Sub-Fund may also use derivative financial instruments including, but not limited to, the following:

-- Options and futures on transferable securities or money market instruments,
+- options and futures on Transferable Securities or Money Market Instruments

-- Index futures and options,
+- Index futures and options

-- Interest rate swaps, futures and options,
+- interest rate futures, options and swaps

-- Performance swaps,
+- performance swaps

-- Forward currency contracts and currency options.
+- forward currency contracts and currency options.